pokle/cassandra/README.md

 - If you're running as a user that can't run docker, add yourself to the docker group, or checkout out the project as root before you proceed. sudo might work too.

-Build the poklet/cassandra docker image (optional):

-	pushd cassandra && docker build -t poklet/cassandra . && popd

-Build the poklet/opscenter docker image (optional):
+Build the docker and opscenter images (optional)

-	pushd opscenter && docker build -t poklet/opscenter . && popd
+  ./cassandra/build.sh
+  ./opscenter/build.sh

-These 2 last steps are optional because Docker will automatically pull the image from [index.docker.io](https://index.docker.io) if you don't already have it.
-The build process needs an internet connexion but it is executed only once and then cached on Docker.
-If you modify the scripts, this is how you can re-build the image with your changes.
+This steps is optional because Docker will automatically pull the images from [index.docker.io](https://index.docker.io) if you don't already have them.
+The build process needs an Internet connection, but it is executed only once and then cached on Docker.
+If you modify the scripts, this is how you can re-build the images with your changes.

 Single Cassandra node